ppy/osu-wiki/wiki/Skinning/Sounds/en.md

 Notes:

-- Plays when clicking on Continue in the pause menu.
+- Plays when clicking `Continue` in the pause menu.

 ---